romellem/yamodal/README.md

 When `close()` is run it triggers the same handler that runs when a close element is clicked.
 This means that any `beforeRemoveFromDom`, or `afterRemoveFromDom` functions will also run.

-Since usually the modal is closed by a click event, programmatic closings have a "dummy" event passed in.
-This dummy event will have a type of `'yamodal.close'`.
+Since the modal is usually closed by a click event, programmatic closings have a "placeholder" event passed in.
+This event will have a type of `'yamodal.close'`.
 Optionally, you can send your own custom event to the close handler.

 #### Return `destroy()`